- Address 110 Irving Street NW Washington, D.C., 20010

 Navigating cancer treatment is a life-changing event for patients and families, and the staff at Washington Cancer Institute is dedicated to providing support and compassion.

 The Washington Cancer Institute is dedicated to providing the latest in technological advances, whether it is 3D imaging or CT and PET scanning.

 This center is one of the most technologically advanced in the nation allowing them to accurately diagnose and effectively treat cancer.

-Dr. Sugarbaker is the director of the Center for Surgical Oncology at the Washington Cancer Institute where he is the leading surgeon for treating peritoneal mesothelioma.
+Reitred as of 2020, Dr. Sugarbaker was previously the director of the Center for Surgical Oncology at the Washington Cancer Institute where he was the leading surgeon for treating peritoneal mesothelioma.

 He is the older brother of the prominent surgeon for pleural mesothelioma patients, the late Dr. David Sugarbaker of Baylor College of Medicine Lung Institute.

 - Marc Margolis, MD

 Surgical Oncology Specialists

 - Chukwuemeka Ihemelandu, MD